 The game itself was originally published by Nova Game Designs, but was quickly republished by Milton Bradley in 1984.
 The game itself would continue to be published by Milton Bradley under the title Axis & Allies: Classic until 1998, at which time Milton Bradley’s parent company would move publishing duties over to Avalon Hill.
 There are currently over a dozen iterations of the game, not including spin-offs like the miniatures game.

-Here’s a rundown of the various editions of Axis and Allies board game.
+Here’s a rundown of the various Axis and Allies versions available.
+This is truly one of the best strategy board games of all time.

 - Axis & Allies (NOVA)